Liberty Township, Delaware County, Ohio: Geography

 The city of Powell is located in southern Liberty Township, and the ghost town of Carpenter's Mill lies in the township.

+Demographics

 Name and history

 It is one of twenty-five Liberty Townships statewide.

 The first non-American Indian settler of Liberty Township - also of Delaware County - was Capt.
 Nathan Carpenter, who settled in the township on May 1, 1801, after a journey of over 2½ months from New York City.
 Liberty Township was also "one of the three original townships into which the county was divided for temporary purposes, at the time of its formation."

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.